Residential Life Policies

 Room Changes.
 If a student is changing rooms, they may only have one (1) key in their possession at a time.
 The student is not to trade key(s) with another student.
 When rooms are changed, Key Central automatically reassigns new key(s) and flags the other key(s) as due.
 If the key(s) is not returned promptly, the student may be charged a fine up to $50 per key, per offense for room keys.
 Keys that provide access to more than just one room may have a replacement charge greater than $50 per key.

 Returning Keys.
-At the end of the year, students must return their keys to Key Central before departing campus.
-If a student wishes to return a key after regular business hours, the key may be placed in the 24-hour key drop located directly at the top of the loading dock stairs of the Facilities and Services Building.
-If the student wishes to receive a key-return receipt, they may get one during business hours at the Key Central window.
-Keys must be returned to Key Central by the end of move-out day each term to avoid a replacement key charge.
+At the end of the year, students must return their keys to a designated key drop box or Key Central before departing campus.
+If a student wishes to return a key after regular business hours, the key may be placed in any 24-hour key drop located throughout campus.
+If the student wishes to receive a key-return receipt, they may get one during business hours at the Key Central window or use the QR code located on residence hall based key drop boxes.
+Keys must be returned to Key Central by the end of the move-out day each term to avoid a replacement key charge.

 Should the student elect to take a leave of absence, cancel their housing contract, or depart from the College earlier than originally scheduled, all College keys immediately become due and must be surrendered before leaving campus.